JoshuaR503/Stock-Market-App/README.md

 - Users can get detailed information about a single stonks.

 ## Stonks News
-- Users can see news about their stonks.
+- Users can see news about their stonks - Powered by NewsAPI.org.

-## Indexes
-- Users can see market indexes.

 ## Stonk Market Data
 - Users can see sector performance.
 - Users can see market movers, winners, and losers.

+## Indexes
+- Users can see market indexes.

 ## Coming soon
 ### Settings Section
 - Users can delete all of their stonks.
 - Users can swich theme.

+# Missing 'package:sma/key.dart'.
+I have my API keys private.
+You will need to get your own keys.
+[The instructions here.](https://github.com/JoshuaR503/Stock-Market-App/blob/master/lib/keys/api_keys.dart)

 ![Stock Market App](/images/top.png)
 ![Stock Market App](/images/bottom.png)